 Water quality testing is conducted as part of the routine monitoring of recharge basins, as discussed in Chapter 5.
 In cooperation with NYSDEC, habitat surveys have been routinely conducted since 1999.
 Biologists conducting egg mass and larval surveys have confirmed that 26 on-site ponds are used by eastern tiger salamanders.
-In 2017, surveys confirmed the presence of salamanders in two of the 26 ponds.
-Long Island's drought continued into spring 2017, with virtually all on-site ponds remaining dry after winter snow and rains concluded.
-Ponds began holding water after rains during fall 2017.
+In 2018, surveys confirmed the presence of salamanders in seven of the 26 ponds; early winter surveys in late 2018 documented a total of 119 egg masses in two ponds and four adult salamanders in two other ponds.
+Long Island's drought finally concluded at the end of 2017 and ponds held water for most of the year in 2018.